flybe-dev/munge-tout/README.md

 => #<Point java.awt.Point[x=10,y=0]>
 ```

-### from-java conf
+### Options: from-java

-> `:exclusions` properties of the java class to omit from the map
+> `:exclusions` list of Java class property names to omit from the map

-### to-java conf
+### Options: to-java

  > `:strict-mode` if true, `to-java` will throw an `IllegalArgumentException` when one of the properties in an input map cannot be located in the java class.

-> `:accessible-hack` if true, will break encapsulation and set private properties of the target class.
+> `:accessible-hack` breaks encapsulation and sets private properties of the target class.
 Use this for example, for classes that do not conform to the bean spec.

 ## License